The Jewel in the Crown (TV series): Plot

 Daphne learns she is pregnant.
 She chooses to believe Hari is the father, rather than one of the rapists.
 She dies in childbirth.
 The mixed-race daughter, Parvati, is taken in by Daphne's great-aunt, Lady Manners, widow of a former provincial governor.
-While Lady Manners takes the infant to the resort area of Srinagar, she meets Sarah Layton, a young British woman vacationing with her mother, Mildred, and sister, Susan.
-Sarah and Susan's father is the colonel of the Indian Army regiment in Pankot, a hill station near Mayapore.
+While Lady Manners takes the infant to the resort area of Srinagar, she meets Sarah Layton, a young British woman holidaying with her mother, Mildred, and sister, Susan.
+Sarah's and Susan's father is the colonel of the Indian Army regiment in Pankot, a hill station near Mayapore.
 He is being held as a prisoner of war in Germany, after his unit was captured early in the war.
 Susan and their mother prefer to stay away from Lady Manners due to the scandal of her great-niece's illegitimate birth, but Sarah pays a call on Lady Manners and the two women become friendly.

 Sarah and her family soon encounter Merrick, who has left the police and procured a commission in the Indian Army.
 Teddie Bingham, an Indian Army officer and the fiancé of Sarah's sister Susan, is stationed in the nearby princely state of Mirat; Merrick, also assigned there, happens to share quarters with him.
 Because the unit is soon to leave for the border with Burma, Teddie and Susan have to marry in Mirat.
 When Teddie's best man for the ceremony becomes ill, he asks Merrick to step in.
 Merrick, seeing a relationship with the upper-class Teddie and the Laytons as a means to career advancement, is pleased to help.
-While Merrick and Teddie are driving to the ceremony a stone is thrown at their car, slightly injuring Teddie.
-Merrick understands that he was the target of the attack, as this is one of a series of incidents suggesting he is being harassed because of his treatment of Kumar and the other suspects in the Manners case in Mayapore.
+While Merrick and Teddie are driving to the ceremony, a stone is thrown at their car, slightly injuring Teddie.
+Merrick understands that he was the target of the attack, as this is one of a series of incidents suggesting he is being harassed because of his treatment of Hari and the other suspects in the rape case in Mayapore.